 Everyone’s suggesting that we have to wash and sanitize our hands often to prevent germs and all.
 But what about engagement rings?
+People buy moissanite engagement ring, diamond rings on the occasion of their engagement.
 How often should we clean them and what products should we use?
 Our rings come in contact with all sorts of substances: from hand cream and sanitizers to pizza dough and other foodstuffs.

 You have to pay special attention to your engagement ring if you want to keep it clean and as brilliant as new.
 The key is to clean it regularly to prevent germs and dirt from getting stuck in areas that you can’t access.

 The Best Way to Clean an Engagement Ring at Home